jundalisay/sp/content/en/research/ricardo/principles/chapter-19.md

 Whilst 100l. capital in 5% stock is selling for 95l., an exchequer bill of 100l., will be sometimes selling for 100l.
 5s., for which exchequer bill, no more interest will be annually paid than 4l.
 11s.
 3d.: one of these securities pays to a purchaser at the above prices, an interest of more than 5¼%, the other but little more than 4¼; a certain quantity of these exchequer bills is required as a safe and marketable investment for bankers; if they were increased much beyond this demand, they would probably be as much depreciated as the 5% stock.
 A stock paying 3% per annum will always sell at a proportionally greater price than415 stock paying 5%, for the capital debt of neither can be discharged but at par, or 100l. money for 100l. stock.

 The market rate of interest may fall to 4%, and Government would then pay the holder of 5% stock at par, unless he consented to take 4%, or some diminished rate of interest under 5%: they would have no advantage from so paying the holder of 3% stock, till the market rate of interest had fallen below 3% per annum.

 To pay the interest on the national debt, large sums of money are withdrawn from circulation four times in the year for a few days.

-These demands for money being only temporary, seldom affect prices; they are generally surmounted by the payment of a large rate of interest.35
+These demands for money being only temporary, seldom affect prices; they are generally surmounted by the payment of a large rate of interest.